-ENT 100 Basic Workplace Skills (PO) 1 Credit Hour
+ENT 100 Basic Workplace Skills 1 Credit Hour

-This course is designed to prepare students to function effectively as a multi-level skilled trade or service technician in the energy/ maintenance technology/ trade and apprentice fields with emphasis on basic workplace skills and knowledge.
+This course is designed to prepare students to function effectively as a multi-level skilled trade or service technician in the energy/maintenance technology/ trade and apprentice fields with emphasis on basic workplace skills and knowledge.
 The course will emphasize the hands-on aspect of basic skills where possible in a workplace laboratory setting.
 The course is designed to include the immediate and essential workplace skills required of installation, service, operation and maintenance technicians entering various multiskilled operation and maintenance technician fields.
-This course covers general workplace and worker personal and employment skills along with safety, hazardous or environmental concerns for workers on the job.
+This course covers general workplace and worker personal and employment skills along with safety and hazardous or environmental concerns for workers on the job.
+The elements in this course meet or exceed the requirements of various certification agencies.

-ENT 101 Introduction to Energy Technology 2 Credit Hours
+ENT 101 Introduction to Energy

-Introduces students to Energy Technologies and Renewable Energies by providing the study of basic energy conversion systems, differing energy systems and measurement of their basic quantities.
-The student is introduced to and uses the basic methods for measuring, monitoring, calculating, and analyzing pressure flow, temperature, humidity, electrical, pneumatic, gas analysis, power systems, energy conversions and types related to natural gas, solar energy, fossil fuels, wind, nuclear energy, biomass energy, thermal energy, fuel cells and energies of the future.
+Introduces students to Energy Technologies and Renewable Energies by providing the study of basic energy conversion systems, differing energy systems and measurement of their basic method for measuring, monitoring, calculating, and analyzing pressure flow, temperature, humidity, electrical, pneumatic, gas analysis, power systems, energy conversions and types related to natural gas, solar energy, fossil fuels, wind, nuclear energy, biomass energy, thermal energy, fuel cells and energies of the future.